 The Master's program in Food Systems consists of compulsory, semi-elective and elective modules.
 You earn credits for each completed module.
-In order to complete a module, you need to pass the module examination as explained on page 11.
+In order to complete a module, you need to pass the module examination (see chapter "Examinations").

 Modules offered at the University of Hohenheim can be either blocked or non-block.
 Blocked modules represent compact courses which take four weeks in total.
 In contrast, the non-block modules are running the entire duration of the lecture period.
 Please note that non-block modules in particular often consist of more than one course!